 There is a large amount of hyaluronic acid found in our eyes and connective tissues.
 As a result, hyaluronic acid is marketed as an ingredient to treat dry skin, helping the skin hold more moisture and look plumper.

-Any ingredient you see with the word retinol, retinoid or retinoic acid is a derivative of vitamin A. Retinoids were first developed in the 1970s as treatments for skin problems, and they have a number of science-based benefits.
+Any ingredient you see with the word retinol, retinoid or retinoic acid is a derivative of Vitamin A. Retinoids were first developed in the 1970s as treatments for skin problems and they have a number of science-based benefits.

-They have been proven to unclog pores, for example, which can help make other products more effective.
+Firstly, retinoids have been proven to unclog pores, for example, which can help make other products more effective.
 Retinoids are often said to be great treatments for signs of ageing, but just like AHAs they can make your face more sensitive to sunlight.

 When starting to use any new acid, it is best to start with a lower concentration and build up.
 It’s easy to buy any of these products for reasonable prices.
 For example, The Ordinary sells retinoids from concentrations of 0.2% up to 2%.